YunoHost-Apps/borgserver_ynh/README.md

  * Official documentation: https://borgbackup.readthedocs.io/en/stable/
  * YunoHost documentation: If specific documentation is needed, feel free to contribute.

+#### Customizing the backup location

+This app lets you customize the folder in which to store your backups.
+However you can only choose a folder within the borgserver user home directory.
+If you want to store your backups elsewhere, like in an external drive, you could for example use the following command : `mount --bind /backup/path /home/borserver_ssh_user/repository_folder` (where `/backup/path` is your external storage and `/home/borserver_ssh_user/repository_folder` corresponds to the values you passed when installing borgserver).
+Also, you should make sure that `/backup/path` is accessible to the user created by borgserver.

 ## YunoHost specific features

 #### Multi-user support